GinaZhan/SnowSimulation/README.md

 Particle-based collisions are handled to ensure that particles do not pass through boundaries or other objects.
 This complements the grid-based collision handling.

 10. **Update Particle Positions**\
-Finally, particle positions are updated based on their velocities, completing the timestep.
+Particle positions are updated based on their velocities, completing the timestep.
 This step ensures the particles move according to the simulation dynamics.

 11. **Visualization**\
 OpenGL-based rendering for visualizing snow behaviors.